90% Silver Coins: 4 Reasons You Should Buy

 As an introduction, U.S. dimes, quarters and half dollars minted in 1964 and earlier contain 90% silver content.
 While all of the aforementioned coins contain the same purity of silver, some older, higher end and low mintage coins may sell at an additional premium.
 These coins are also known as collectible or numismatic coins.

 For example, tenth ounce American gold eagles sell at higher prices than one ounce gold eagles and American silver eagles sell at higher prices than ten ounce and one hundred ounce silver bars.
 The reason individuals are willing to pay a premium for small denomination coins is because there’s a larger and more liquid market for what are perceived to be affordable silver coins.

-While the likelihood of a complete currency collapse is a bit remote, in the unlikely event that it occurs, we may revert to a barter system; at least for a short period of time.
+While the likelihood of a complete currency collapse is a bit remote, in the evermore likely event that it occurs, we may revert to a barter system; at least for a short period of time.
 Survivalists and hard money advocates are of the opinion that 90% silver coins may be used for bartering, as they’re considered “real money”.